Purpose and Vision

 Track & field practice locations vary.
 Spring is a very different season on the farm: wet!
 Our locations rotate among a park, a church, and a school track.
 See schedule for details.

-Our story, is a work in progress.
-The answers to many frequently asked questions can be found in our Team Handbook.
-Meanwhile, if there's something you'd like to know about our staff or programs, let us know and we'll consider adding it.
-Thanks for reading.
+Our story is a work in progress.
+If there's something you'd like to know about our staff or programs, let us know and we'll consider adding it.
+Thanks for reading!